Welcome to the AIM planning and implementation website!

 The AIM implementation process takes place in several steps beginning with Planning & Project Initiation and ending with Analysis & Reporting.
 Each step leads into the next and depends on the previous one.
 If you’re starting from scratch on a new AIM effort, Planning & Project Initiation should be your first stop.

 If you are not working with AIM specifically but are in search of monitoring methods, the Core Methods described in the the terrestrial and aquatics monitoring manuals can be used for other monitoring efforts.
 If you’re looking for information on upland monitoring, the Jornada’s Landscape Toolbox is full of useful materials.
-If you are looking for more information on aquatics monitoring, check out the resources available from: the EPA’s National Aquatic Resource Surveys, The US Forest Service’s Pacific Fisheries/Inland Fisheries Biological Opinion (PIBO) monitoring, and the inter-agency Aquatic and Riparian Effectiveness Monitoring Program (AREMP).
+If you are looking for more information on aquatics monitoring, check out the resources available from: the EPA’s National Aquatic Resource Surveys, the Utah State University BugLab, The US Forest Service’s Pacific Fisheries/Inland Fisheries Biological Opinion (PIBO) monitoring, and the inter-agency Aquatic and Riparian Effectiveness Monitoring Program (AREMP).